Guatemalan Volcanic Eruption Urges Mass Evacuations

 Hundreds of cars, trucks and buses, completely blanketed with charcoal grey cash, sped away from the volcano along the a two-lane paved highway toward Guatemala City.
 Dozens of people crammed into the backs of trucks.
 Thick clouds of ash reduced visibility to less than 10 feet in the area of sugarcane fields surrounding the volcano.
 The elderly, women and children filled old school buses and ambulances that carried them from the area.

 The agency said lava rolled nearly 2,000 feet (600 meters) down slopes billowing with ash around the Volcan del Fuego, a 12,346-foot-high (3,763-meter-high) volcano whose name translates as “Volcano of Fire.”

 “A paroxysm of an eruption is taking place, a great volcanic eruption, with strong explosions and columns of ash,” said Gustavo Chicna, a volcanologist with the National Institute of Seismology, Vulcanology, Meteorology and Hydrology.
 He said cinders spewing from the volcano were settling a half-inch thick in some places and that extremely hot gases were also rolling down the sides of the volcano, which was almost entirely wreathed in ash and smoke.
 The emergency agency warned that flights through the area could be affected.

 Posted on September 15, 2012, in Earth Changes, Foreign Affairs, Health, Science and tagged Antigua, Emergency evacuation, Fire Volcano, Guatemala, Guatemala City, Types of volcanic eruptions, Volcano, Volcanology, Volcán de Fuego.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.